looker-open-source/looker_deployer/README.md

 - `ldeploy boards --source dev --target prod --board 'My Cool Board'` <- deploys the board 'My Cool Board' from dev to prod
-- `ldeploy boards --source dev --target prod_1 prod_2 --board 'My Updated Title Board' --title-change 'My Cool Board'` <- This deploys a board whose title has been changed from 'My Cool Board' to 'My Updated Title Board' from dev to two instances: prod_1 and prod_2
+- `ldeploy boards --source dev --target prod_1 prod_2 --allow-partial --board 'My Updated Title Board' --title-change 'My Cool
+  Board'` <- This deploys a board whose title has been changed from 'My Cool Board' to 'My Updated Title Board' from dev to two instances: prod_1 and prod_2.
+Any content not present in either prod instance will be skipped without raising any errors.

 ## Connections Deployment